 At ReachLocal, reviews are an important part of what we know impacts a small business and their online marketing efforts.
 As consumers have grown more accustomed to using the internet to research their purchasing decisions, reviews for local businesses have become an increasingly critical factor in the local consumer buying journey.

-But, how much do reviews really matter for your business?
+But, how much do local business reviews really matter for your business?
 And what can you do about them?
 Check out these four important stats local businesses need to know about reviews today, along with some takeaways for your business.

 1) 74% say positive reviews increase their trust in a local business.